Nvidia, AMD, Intel Graphic Cards - High Performance Gaming Computers

 Replacing a Damaged or Malfunctioning Charging Port

-• Lint and debris build-up: Lint, dust, and other debris can accumulate in the charging port, blocking the connection and preventing the device from charging.
+Dust, lint, and debris can accumulate inside the charging port, obstructing the connection and hindering the device from charging properly.

 Schedule an Appointment